-4.11.6 Running named with automatic zone re-signing
+4.11.7 Running named with automatic zone re-signing

 If you want named to dynamically re-sign zones using HSM keys, and/or to to sign new records inserted via nsupdate, then named must have access to the HSM PIN.
-This can be accomplished by placing the PIN into the openssl.cnf file (in the above examples, /opt/pkcs11/usr/ss1/openssl.cnf).
+In OpenSSL-based PKCS#11, this is accomplished by placing the PIN into the openssl.cnf file (in the above examples, /opt/pkcs11/usr/ssl/openssl.cnf).